AbdulAziz1230/oneshot-template-for-cPlusPlus/README.md

 And all keys are rebindable in `Keybinds.h`

 ## raylib
+Raylib must be installed to use this template as it is built for raylib, [You can get Raylib here](https://www.raylib.com/), you are expected to know how to use Raylib here.

 raylib.h is suppose to be in a include folder, otherwise you might have to change the path in most of those files.

 The reason is oneshot_template tries to go back a folder then go to include folder and get the raylib.h